dbashford/mimosa-bower/README.md

 If mimosa-bower cannot identify the `main` file for a package because it hasn't been provided by the package author mimosa-bower will indicate that via a console log message.
 The `bower.copy.mainOverrides` can be used to indicate which files from the package are to use used.

+During `mimosa watch`, mimosa-bower will watch the `bower.json` and detect if any changes to it occur, and when they do, run a Bower install.

 ## New Commands

 The following commands are added to Mimosa when mimosa-bower is included in a project.